Potato22/Friendly-deviantART-Gallery-Plugin/README.md

 HEAVILY MODIFIED BY Potto
 DOES NOT INCLUDE [simpleslider](https://github.com/jamesl1001/simpleslider)
-The goal of this fork is to make the process of integrating this script to your page much easier and understandable.
+The goal of this fork is to make the process of integrating this script to your page much easier and more understandable.

 Embed your deviantART gallery with this Javascript plugin.